Welcome to Hot Springs, South Dakota.....

 Cottonwood Dam is located 3.5 miles west of Hot Springs on Cottonwood Springs Creek.
 It's an excellent place to fish, swim or hike, and offers a large picnic area and playground for children.

 Swim, picnic, fish and relax at Cold Brook Dam.
-Surrounded by red canyon walls, the clean, clear water beckons, or test your skill at the Fall River Archers' archery range located nearby.
+Surrounded by red canyon walls, the clean, clear water beckons, or test your skill at the archery range located nearby.

-The Wildlife Loop in Custer State Park offers the traveler a wide variety of experiences.
+Mount Rushmore and the Wildlife Loop in Custer State Park offers visitors a wide variety of experiences.
 There are open grasslands and rolling hills speckled with pine.
 Many of the park's wildlife species occupy this area and are commonly seen.
-They include buffalo, bighorn sheep, antelope, deer, elk, coyote, prairie dog, and numerous birds.
+They include buffalo, bighorn sheep, antelope, deer, wild donkeys, elk, coyote, prairie dog, and numerous birds.
 Also, some of the park's wild "begging" burros live at the southernmost end of this road.
 The park is home to one of the worlds largest buffalo herds.

 111 miles in length, the Mickelson Trail is the longest trail in the Black Hills.
 On foot or by bike, you'll experience old growth forests, sunny meadows dotted with wildflowers, towering granite crags and remote canyons.
 With luck you'll see turkeys, deer, elk, mountain goats, bighorn sheep and bison.